 The landowners homes of Annone, including the famous Gianotto rural home, are decorated with frescoes inside the porticoes.
 The Gianotto rural home has frescoes dating back to the 16th century.
 There is also the important 17th century Villa Polvaro, located in Spadacenta.

-Built in 1458, the Church of St. John the Baptist is located in the area of Settimo.
+Built in 1458, the Church of St. John the Baptist.
 The land for its construction was donated by Giovanni Battista Banchiani from San Vito and Daniele di Toffolo donated land to maintain the resident priest.

 Inside the church of St. John the Baptist are “The Adoration of the Magi” and “The Martyrdom of Saint Sebastian and Saint Anthony Abbot”, both by Gian Francesco del Zotto, known as da Tolmezzo; the “Madonna del Latte” by a pupil of the Pordenone, Calderari, and “Stories of the Baptist” by Cristoforo Diana.